EuropeanOpenScienceCloud/Governance/docs/GovernancePrinciples.md

 resources that are collectively created and owned or shared between or among a community and that tend to be non-exclusive, that is, be (generally freely) available to third parties.
-Thus, they are oriented to favor use and reuse, rather than to exchange as a commodity.
+Thus, they are oriented to favour use and reuse, rather than to exchange as a commodity.
 Additionally, the community of people building them can intervene in the governing of their interaction processes and of their shared resources.”*[^4]